 These trails are maintained for a reason, so stay on the path to stay away from ticks!

-One of the best Lyme Disease prevention tips is to dress for success, and I don't mean putting on heels or professional attire.
+One of the best tick prevention tips is to dress for success, and I don't mean putting on heels or professional attire.

 You can prevent simply by wearing tall socks and pants when hiking in the woods.
 The ticks can’t bite through the material, so it helps provide a barrier between them and your skin.